-When I first started organizing for clients, I quickly discovered that I needed tools that would help me keep my clients, tasks, and business organized, too!
+When I first started organizing for clients, I quickly discovered that I needed forms that would help me keep my clients, tasks, and business organized.

-1. Organize jobs with Client Intake Forms
+1. Organize jobs with the Client Intake Forms

 2. Protect your business with Client Agreements

-With this form, you can easily cover the important technical details, such as fees, the types of payment you accept, what your services cover, and what clients will have to pay more for.
-You can also include important information to cover, such as a photo release agreement, to make sure everyone’s on the same page.
+With this form, you can easily cover the important technical details such as fees, the types of payment you accept, what your services cover, and what clients will have to pay for.
+You can also include important information for your business such as photo release agreements to make sure everyone’s on the same page.

 3. Use Action Plans to prepare

 Action Plans serve as your professional organizer checklists.
-You can map out the targeted areas, determine what needs to be done in each space, jot down client goals, and make a list of the supplies you’ll need for the job.
+You can map out the targeted areas to organize, determine what needs to be done in each space, jot down client goals, and make a list of the supplies you’ll need for the job.

 4. Manage your team with Contractor/Employer Agreements

 As you add new team members, this will help you maintain consistent standards and operating procedures.
 I also recommend including anti-solicitation and confidentiality clauses to protect your organizing business from unethical employees.

 5. Improve your work with Testimonial Request Forms